router5/router5/README.md

 > This library is in release candidate version.
 Although it is functional, fully tested and stable, API is subject to adjustments whithout notice.

-An simple but powerful HTML5 router, based on [route-node](https://github.com/troch/route-node) and [path-parser](https://github.com/troch/path-parser).
+A simple but powerful HTML5 router, based on [route-node](https://github.com/troch/route-node) and [path-parser](https://github.com/troch/path-parser).

 ## What is it?